Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 We start supplying power while observing the board and waiting for data from the Ralink's UART port.
-We can see some LEDs light up at the back of the PCB, but there's no data coming out of the UART port; the Ralink must not be powered up. **Success!**
+We can see some LEDs light up at the back of the PCB, but there's no data coming out of the UART port; the Ralink must not be running.
+Even though the Ralink is off, its connection to the Flash IC may still interfere with our traffic because of multiple design factors in both power circuit and the silicon.
+It's important to keep that possibility in mind in case we see anything dodgy later on; if that was to happen we'd have to desolder the Flash IC (or just its data pins) to physically disconnect it from everything else.

 The LEDs and other static components can't communicate with the Flash IC, so they won't be an issue as long as we can supply enough current for all of them.